 last guests to leave this historic party the following morning on May 8?
 Superstar Television, an opening day attraction at Disney's Hollywood Studios (then known as Disney-MGM Studios) was an interactive show experience

 where guests were placed in front of green screens to be put into scenes from well-known television series (such as I Love Lucy, The Golden Girls, Cheers, Empty Nest, & Gilligan's Island).
 The concept of the attraction was to show how green screens were used in the entertainment industry.
 Superstar Television was replaced by the Doug Live! show in the spring of 1999.
-Today the attraction's building is used for The American Idol
+The attraction's building was later used for The American Idol

 Experience (although the theater is still called Superstar Television Theater).